© Crown copyright 2018

 The Environment Agency and its contractor BMMJV are seeking to minimise disruption to residents and visitors by:

 - accessing key areas outside of peak traffic hours to avoid contributing to local congestion

 - restricting the hours of work to avoid noise disturbance.
 Normal working hours will be between 8am and 6pm from Monday to Friday and 8am to 1pm on Saturday

 - opting for single lane closures where possible rather than total road closures when carrying out work on or adjacent to roads

 - monitoring arrangements to minimise disruption if unforeseen issues arise

 Phase 1 is complete

 Construction work just downstream of Exeter Quay began in 2014.
-The Trew’s flood relief channel and the side spill weir at the top of the channel have been lowered.
-This increased the flow capacity of the flood relief channel, which will help reduce flood risk during high river flows.
-The check weir at the downstream end of the flood relief channel will be removed in 2016 to increase capacity further.
+The Trews flood relief channel and the side spill weir at the top of the channel have been lowered.
+This increased the flow capacity of the flood relief channel, which will help reduce flood risk to the quay area during high river flows.

 Identifying the need for improved flood defences in Exeter